dotnet/machinelearning/docs/code/MlNetCookBook.md

     // Add the SDCA regression trainer.
     .Append(mlContext.Regression.Trainers.StochasticDualCoordinateAscent(label: "Target", features: "FeatureVector"))

 // Step three.
-Train the pipeline. var model = dynamicPipeline.Fit(trainData);
+Fit the pipeline to the training data. var model = dynamicPipeline.Fit(trainData);
 ```
 ## How do I verify the model quality?